dis-sg/dis-sg.github.io/_posts/2020-08-24-creative-weekly-6.md

 <figcaption><a href="https://esales.hdb.gov.sg/bp25/launch/20aug/bto/20AUGBTO_page_2756/about0.html" target="_blank">(Source)</a></figcaption>
 </figure>

-<h2>EcoTOTE </h2>
+<h2>EcoTOTEs Elimitate Waste while Preserving Branding elements</h2>
 <figure>
 <img src="https://i.imgur.com/Q4NkvST.jpg" alt="EcoTOTE">
 <figcaption><a href="https://ecospirits.global/three-leading-craft-spirits-producers-join-the-ecospirits-platform/" target="_blank">(Source)</a></figcaption>
 </figure>

-Proof & Company might just have created a solution to ending single-use glass in the bar industry.
+Proof & Company might just have created groundbreaking solution to ending single-use glass in the bar industry.
 Under their <a href="https://ecospirits.global/" target="_blank">ecoSPIRITS</a> distribution system, bars have the opportunity to reduce packaging and transport costs, thereby reducing their carbon footprint.

 <figure>
 <img src="https://i.imgur.com/qNdwmdf.jpg" alt="EcoTOTE brands">
 <figcaption><a href="https://www.drinkmagazine.asia/2020/02/19/proof-company-saving-planet-with-ecospirits-new-spirits-distribution-technology/" target="_blank">(Source)</a></figcaption>
 </figure>

 At the centre of ecoSPIRITS is the ecoTOTE, a reusable glass vessel which can be refilled up to 40 times before being sent for sanitisation.
 The lime-green vessels look like mini-fridges and the matte finish makes them look sophisticated.
-Vessels can also be labelled, ensuring a consistent brand experience as much as possible for spirit makers.
+Vessels can also be labelled, ensuring as consistent a brand experience as possible for spirit makers.

 <figure>
 <img src="https://i.imgur.com/MzUVlkM.jpg" alt="EcoTOTE Brass Lion Distillery">
 <figcaption><a href="https://www.straitstimes.com/lifestyle/food/brass-lion-goes-greener-for-its-gins/" target="_blank">(Source)</a></figcaption>
 </figure>

-<h2>IllustrateLit</h2>
+To date, several well-known homegrown brands have already joined the ecoSPIRITS, including The Long Bar of Raffles Hotel and Brass Lion Distillery.
+If it is good enough for the Singapore Sling, quality is surely preserved in these ecoTOTEs.

+<h2>Illustrate Local Lit</h2>
 <figure>
 <img src="https://i.imgur.com/WmrSiTD.png" alt="Illustrate Our World SingLit">
 <figcaption><a href="https://buysinglit.sg/illustrate-our-world/" target="_blank">(Source)</a></figcaption>